-"Lucius," the teen repeated shyly.
+"Lucius," he repeated.
 He looked at himself in the mirror again and continued, "Why are you so kind to me, Lucius?"

-"Because no child like you should be forced to work in a normal store, even though Madam Malkin does wonderful clothing.
+"Because no young man like you should be forced to work in a normal store, even though Madam Malkin does wonderful clothing.
 You are royalty, I see it by the way you carry your body and the way you speak."

-Lucius smiled softly and slowly wound his arms around the teen.
+Lucius smiled softly and slowly wound his arms around him.

-"You are very beautiful in that robe," he whispered into the black-haired teen's ear before gently pressing a kiss to the pale cheek.
+"You are very beautiful in that robe," he whispered into Priscus' ear before gently pressing a kiss to the pale cheek.
 "But I am sure you are even more beautiful without clothes."

 "Priscus, don't let him take advantage of you if you don't want him to," Tom said.